 Begin by looking at unexpected findings from your reporting, including positive and negative deviations from the norm, and ask yourself why these particular outliers occurred.

 You designed your learning program with a business goal in mind.
-So, at this point, you can look at your learning program holistically and start to measure its impact on the larger business goals.
-From there, you can identify the actions and behaviors needed to achieve certain goals, determine the learning needed to support those actions, and then design the program needed to inspire that learning.
+So, at this point, you can look at your learning program holistically and measure its impact on the larger business goals.
+From there, you can identify the actions and behaviors needed to achieve specific goals, determine the learning required to support those actions, and then design the program needed to inspire that learning.

 STEP 5: Build & Refine

 Learning programs and initiatives are never done—they are modified or replaced.
-The next time you begin a new learning program, design it with analytics in mind.
-You’ll know you’re an analytics pro when you start to weave data into all of your design decisions.
+So the next time you begin a new learning program, design it with analytics in mind.
+You’ll know you’re an analytics pro when you start to weave data into all your design decisions.

 Remember, every journey begins with a single step.

-There are different ways you can build on what you’ve learned so you can get even more insight with your next program.
+There are different ways you can build on what you've learned to get even more insight into your next program.
 We recommend you follow the Seven Steps of Learning Evaluation to design a mature analytics program.
-These steps take you through the process of designing good evaluation metrics and incorporating them into your programs.
+These steps involve creating good evaluation metrics and incorporating them into your programs.

 Up Next: Learning Analytics Wrap-Up